no-more-secrets/parsco/README.md

 template<typename Parser>
 Parser on_error( Parser p, std::string_view err_msg );
 ```
+This is used to provide more meaningful error messages to users
+in response to a given parser having failed.

 ## exhaust
 The `exhaust` parser runs the given parser and then checks that